-FREQUENTLY ASKED QUESTIONS ABOUT JURY SERVICE
+COMMON QUESTIONS ABOUT JURY SERVICE - 59th DISTRICT COURT

 1. When and where must I report for juror service?

-2. Whom should I notify if I cannot appear for jury service?
+3. Who should I notify if I cannot appear for jury service?

-5. If I have a problem concerning my jury service, will I be given an opportunity to discuss it with the judge?
+4. If I have a problem concerning my jury service, will I be given an opportunity to discuss it with the judge?

-6. What happens if there is an emergency while I am serving on the jury?
+7. What happens if there is an emergency while I am serving on the jury?

-If there is an emergency, you may be contacted via the court's phone number, Grandville Court 538-9660 or Walker Court 453-5765.
+If there is an emergency, you may be contacted via the court's phone number (Grandville Court 538-9660 or Walker Court 453-5765).
 The judge will decide what to do.

-7. What do I do if I am not feeling well or if I have some personal problem while serving on the jury?
+8. What do I do if I am not feeling well or if I have some personal problem while serving on the jury?

 You should feel as comfortable as possible during your jury service.
 If you need help, bring the matter to the attention of the court staff and we'll try to help.
 If you cannot hear a witness or have to take a break during the trial, please raise your hand and let the judge know of your problem.